phalcon/documentation/docs/di.md

 ```

 ### Closures
-This method offers greater freedom to build the dependency as desired, however, it is difficult to change some parameters externally without having to completely change the definition of dependency:
+This method offers greater freedom to build the dependency as desired, however, it is difficult to change some of the parameters externally without having to completely change the definition of dependency:

 ```php
 <?php